2024 Endorsements English

 They manage the government at the city level, including services like parks, police, firefighters, housing, emergency medical services, roads and transportation.

-In the 2022 elections, voters will elect the Mayor and City Council members for Wards 2, 4 and 6.
+In the 2024 elections, voters will elect the Mayor and City Council members of Wards 1, 3, 5.

-Benajmin Vazquez teaches Ethnic Studies and U.S. History at Valley High School, where he started the Ethnic Studies program.
-He is a board member of El Centro Cultural de Mexico.
+Ben Vazquez is currently the City Councilmmeber for Ward 2 of Santa Ana and teaches Ethnic Studies and U.S. History at Valley High School, where he started the Ethnic Studies program.
+Vazquez is a former board member of El Centro Cultural de Mexico.

 Priorities